 - To transfer tempered (warm/cool) air from one place to another

 These factors play a part in determining which exhaust fan will be suitable for the desired application.
-Exhaust fans can also be used to help eliminate condensation and mould in moisture exposed spaces.
+It can also be used to help eliminate condensation and mould in moisture exposed spaces.

 This is a general guide to the majority of exhaust fans.
 If you have any questions regarding your own exhaust solution, please feel free to email us.

 New – Try our easy exhaust fan calculator – click here

 The steps required in picking out the correct exhaust fan are: